eliasjunior/rpn-calculator/README.md

 # RPN Calculator

-The project is splited into modules to make parts decoubled as the future of RPN-Calculator in the company is to have an UI, I've built a very simple CLI to demostration usage, but the main module is tested and easy to maintain or extent, always in mind using main SOLID principles as SRP and OCP
+The project is splitted into modules to make parts decoupled to make RPN-Calculator reusable and extendable, I've built a very simple CLI to demostration usage, but the main module is tested and easy to maintain or extent.

 ## Getting Started